druglogics/pydruglogics/docs/_sources/train_and_predict.rst.txt

 Output
 ~~~~~~
-- **Optimized Boolean model**: The Boolean model fitted to the training data or left unperturbed.
+- **Optimized Boolean model**: The Boolean model fitted to the training data.

 .. _predict: